Kushagra Sagar

 Kushagra Sagar is an Indian politician and a member of 17th Legislative Assembly of Bareilly of India.
-He represents the Bisauli constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.
+He represented the Bisauli constituency of Uttar Pradesh from 2017 to 2022.
+He is a member of the Bharatiya Janata Party.
+In 2022, he was again nominated for the elections but he lost the elections by 1,834 votes only.

 Political career

 Sagar has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Bisauli constituency and is a member of the BJP.